Contributing expert: Irina Lemeshevskaya

 • transferring illustrations from Figma to Adobe After Effects;

-• reating animation in Adobe After Effects;
+• creating animation in Adobe After Effects;

 • transferring animation to developers using Lottie.

-I’m going to show the process and results in the illustration below:
+I’m going to show the process and results in the illustration below.

 Preparing Illustrations in Figma